ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

     page and scroll to the User-defined section, which allows you to add the variables.

-4. Add two variables: API key and resoruce instance ID.
+4. Add two variables: API key and the resource instance ID.
 These variables and their respective values are what the app uses to authenticate to the {{site.data.keyword.cos_short}} instance when running on {{site.data.keyword.cloud_notm}} Platform (see figure below).
 When you finish with the entries, click Save, and {{site.data.keyword.cloud_notm}} Platform restarts the app.